-The following procedures govern the 62 AW/PA office as the lead for Air Force-specific PA activities and resources in support of units assigned to Joint Base Lewis-McChord.
+The following procedures govern the 62 AW/PA office as the lead for Air Force-specific PA activities and resources in support of units assigned to 62d Airlift Wing at Joint Base Lewis-McChord, Washington.
+PA may provide limited support to 627th Air Base Group and other Air Force units at JBLM on as-needed and case-by-cases basis, and will coordinate with parent Wing PAs for coverage.